 5. Peer-Review and Editorial Procedure

-1) Preliminary review: before peer review, the editorial office may preliminary review all manuscripts and reject manuscripts that are not novel or not matched with the aims and scope of the specific journal (the academic editor will also make a pre-check).
+1) Preliminary review: before peer review, the editorial office may preliminary review all manuscripts and reject manuscripts that are not novel or not matched with the aims and scope of the specific journal.
+The relevant editor (the Editor-in-Chief/Editorial Board Member of a journal or the Guest Editor of a Special Issue) will also make a pre-check.

 2) Peer review: a manuscript will be reviewed by at least two reviewers.
 The peer review process will help editors make better decisions.

 3) Editor decision and revision: in cases where only minor revisions are recommended, the author is usually requested to revise the paper before referring to the external editor.
-Articles may or may not be sent to reviewers after author revision, dependent on whether the reviewer requested to see the revised version and the wishes of the Academic editor.
+Articles may or may not be sent to reviewers after author revision, dependent on whether the reviewer requested to see the revised version and the wishes of the relevant editor who made the final decision.
 Apart from in exceptional circumstances, we allow a maximum of two rounds of major revision per manuscript.